John James Clark: Old Treasury Building

-Old Treasury Building is considered one of the finest examples of Renaissance Revival architecture in Australia.
+The Old Treasury Building is considered one of the finest examples of Renaissance Revival architecture in Australia.
 Clark began designing this building in 1857 when he was only nineteen, a widely known fact that still seems remarkable.
 Construction began in 1858 using bluestone from Broadmeadows for the foundations, and sandstone from Bacchus Marsh for the upper level facades.
 That year Clark took ten months leave to tour Europe and the United Kingdom, and on his return he completed the design, possibly changing that of the second floor, and removing the fourth level attic of the central section in favour of a continuous eave.
 The building was finally completed in 1862, but the forecourt was not built until 1868.
 Originally the Treasury Building was designed to hold Victoria's state gold, as well as offices for senior government positions.
 In 1874 the Treasury offices were relocated, and the building became known as the Old Treasury, and continued to house offices, including those for the Governor General.
 In 1992 the building was restored, and from 2005 it was the home of the City Museum.